stefansundin/aws-rotate-key/README.md

 }
 ```

-Note that this makes it hard to rotate the key using regular aws-cli commands,
+Note that this makes it harder to rotate access keys using aws-cli commands,
 as it only supports MFA when assuming roles.
 You will still be able to use
 the AWS management console.

 ## Contribute

 To download and hack on the source code, run:

 ```
 $ git clone https://github.com/stefansundin/aws-rotate-key.git
 $ cd aws-rotate-key